notsag-dev/hacking-tools-for-web-developers/README.md

 ## Burp suite
 https://github.com/PortSwigger/

 Burp suite is a web proxy with many security auditing capabilities.
 It is particularly good for bypassing front-end validations by intercepting and modifying requests after validations are executed, how cool is that?!
-Use the Foxy Proxy extension on your browser along with Burp to make the process of intercepting requests even smoother!
+Use the Foxy Proxy extension on your browser along with Burp to turn interception on and off much faster!

 ## Bonus 1: Metasploit
 https://github.com/rapid7/metasploit-framework